Homelet/McCannyManagement/README.md

 The program needs to be able to run efficiently and can handle most of the circumstances.

-Project guidelines
+<h2>Project guidelines</h2>

-V1.0
+<h4>V1.0</h4>
-Implements a basic timetable includes basic needs for calendar management, and capable of create time schedule for every student with one click of a button.
+<p>Implements a basic timetable includes basic needs for calendar management, and capable of create time schedule for every student with one click of a button.</p>
 <ul>
 <li>Filter for students, teachers or course</li>
 <li>Collusion detection</li>